Last updated 1/5/2023

 It is an autoimmune disorder that results in tiny, flaming spots all over the penis.
 It’s a chronic skin condition which results in glossy or scaly skin, which further promotes pain and irritation.

 Friction-producing actions might result in penile soreness and redness.
-For instance, chafing occurs while wearing very tight-fitting clothing resulting in friction burn on the penis.
+For instance, chafing occurs while wearing very tight-fitting clothing resulting in friction burn on penis.
 Even masturbation and sexual activity result in vigorous rubbing, which might cause itching.